 Pressure systems such as boilers, compressors, working with flammable materials like petrol and paint thinners, working with various kinds of radiation, such as X-ray equipment, and working in enclosed spaces are other areas that can cause potential serious damage to employees.

 Prevention is Better Than Cure

-- Provide information, instruction, supervision and training so that employees are competent to carry out their role
+- Provide information such as health and safety signs, instruction, supervision and training so that employees are competent to carry out their role.

 - Review and revise all these policies regularly.